Advisory Board Members

-Dr. Borunda is an Assistant Professor of Physics at Oklahoma State University.
+Dr. Borunda is an Associate Professor of Physics at Oklahoma State University.
 He received his Bachelor of Science degree in Physics and Mathematics from the University of Texas at El Paso (UTEP) in 2003, where he was an LSAMP fellow.
 He continued his studies in Physics, receiving his Ph.D. from Texas A&M University in 2008.
 He spent four years as a postdoctoral fellow at Harvard University.
 Dr. Borunda has also been a visiting researcher at Harvard University.
 Dr. Borunda’s research explores electron transport and the properties of condensed matter.
 His work at the University of Texas at El Paso involved using α-particle spectroscopy as a teaching tool.
-As a graduate student and post-doctoral fellow he performed calculations on electronic conductivity in two-dimensional systems, proposed and described an atom-laser coupling scheme that induces spin-orbit interaction in ultra-cold atoms, and simulated electron transport in graphene.
-At Oklahoma State University his research has focused in quantum information, the quantum-to-classical boundary in chaotic systems, and using theoretical methods to predict novel materials for energy production and electronic applications.
-Dr. Borunda is enthusiastic about working with minority students and has worked towards producing a positive impact with OK-LSAMP scholars, SACNAS, and as technical officer with the National Society of Hispanic Physicists.
-Additionaly, Dr. Borunda was former LSAMP Scholar.
+As a graduate student and postdoctoral fellow, he performed calculations on electronic conductivity in two-dimensional systems, proposed and described an atom-laser coupling scheme that induces spin-orbit interaction in ultra-cold atoms, and simulated electron transport in graphene.
+At Oklahoma State University, his research has focused on quantum information, the quantum-to-classical boundary in chaotic systems, and theoretical methods to predict novel materials for energy production and electronic applications.
+Dr. Borunda is enthusiastic about working with minority students and has produced a positive impact with OK-LSAMP scholars, SACNAS, American Physical Society, and as President-elect of the National Society of Hispanic Physicists.

 Dr. Ina Agnew